Edgemoor

 then had a presentation form Marty Mulholland, Janice Keller and Nicole Oliver

 about the new look of the City of Bellingham’s web site.
-Included in the new
+Included in the new look

-know if there is any incorrect information.
+if there is any incorrect information.

 Link